kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/source-to-image.md

 ## Objective

-This tutorial will use S2I to import source code of Java sample project into KubeSphere, build a docker image and push to a target registry, finally publish to Kubernetes and expose the service to outside.
+This tutorial will use S2I to import source code of a Java sample project into KubeSphere, build a docker image and push to a target registry, finally publish to Kubernetes and expose the service to outside.

 ![S2I Process](https://pek3b.qingstor.com/kubesphere-docs/png/20200207162613.png)